suffolklibraries/lgc/content/collections/events/activyoga-27-08.md

 ---
 id: a9a028f7-c772-4179-9b24-a2553000743b
-published: false
 blueprint: events
-title: 'ActivYoga - beginners and improvers (Duplicated)'
+title: 'ActivYoga - beginners and improvers'
 event_categories:
   - community
   - wellbeing